Skip to main content

 Magnum

-The magnum is fun to pour and still of a neck and cork size that you don’t need special equipment to open it.
+The magnum is fun to pour and still has a neck and cork size that you don’t need special equipment to open it.
 It holds 1.5 liters and has been a preferred format for laying wines down for many years.
 With a greater wine-to-air ratio, the magnum is believed to offer a better climate within the bottle for a wine to age.

 Double Magnum